tcsantini/EyeRecToo/README.md

 2. Install Qt 5.7.0 (and Qt Creator)
 3. Open the project
 4. Run qmake and build
-5. Before running, add deps/runtime/Release or deps/runtime/Debug to your PATH.
+5. **Before running, add deps/runtime/Release or deps/runtime/Debug to your PATH accordingly to your build type.**

-*Both Release and Debug versions are functional although the latter may run at a low sampling rates.*
+*Both Release and Debug versions are functional although the latter may run at much lower sampling rates.*

 **Linux**

 The particulars of the test build system we use are:
 - QtCreator 4.4.1
 - Qt 5.9.2
 - GCC 5.4.0
 - Ubuntu 16.04.3